mycroft92/mycroft92.github.io/about.md

 ---

 I am Madhukar and this is my personal blog.
 I am a design engineer at NXP semiconductors and also am a part-time PhD student in IIT delhi.
+I plan to write about programming, gaming and music in general.
+Updates might be spurious depending on my schedule.

 ## Acknowledgements
  - This site is made possible with templates from [poole](https://github.com/poole/poole) and [hyde](https://github.com/poole/hyde).